Super Bowl LII: Second half

-The Patriots received the second-half kickoff and Brady led New England 75 yards in eight plays.
-Gronkowski, who caught only one pass for nine yards in the first half, caught five passes for 68 yards on the drive, the last a 5-yard touchdown reception to make the score 22–19.
+The Patriots received the second-half kickoff and Brady led them 75 yards in eight plays.
+Gronkowski, who caught only one pass for 9 yards in the first half, caught four for 68 yards on the drive, the last a 5-yard touchdown reception to cut New England's deficit to 22–19.
 The Eagles responded by moving the ball 85 yards in 11 plays on a drive that consumed less than five minutes and featured three critical third-down conversions by Foles.
-The first was a 17-yard pass to Agholor on third-and-6 from the Eagles 19-yard line.
-Later in the drive, he threw a 14-yard completion to Ertz on third-and-1 from the New England 40-yard line.
-Finally, he finished the possession with a 22-yard touchdown pass to Clement on third-and-6.
-The touchdown was upheld upon replay review, as officials confirmed that Clement kept both feet inbounds and controlled the ball.
-An Elliott extra point brought the score to 29–19 in the Eagles' favor.
-Brady responded with a 10-play, 75-yard drive, completing all three of his passes for 61 yards, the last one a 26-yard touchdown pass to Hogan that brought the score to 29–26.
-The Eagles followed with an 8-play, 51-yard drive featuring a 24-yard completion from Foles to Agholor on the first play.
-By the end of the third quarter, the team had made it to the New England 16-yard line.
+The first was a 17-yard pass to Agholor on 3rd-and-6 from the Eagles 19-yard line.
+Later in the drive, he threw a 14-yard completion to Ertz on 3rd-and-1 from the New England 40-yard line.
+Finally, he finished the possession with a 22-yard touchdown pass to Clement on 3rd-and-6, increasing Philadelphia's lead to 29–19.
+The touchdown was upheld upon review, as officials confirmed that Clement kept both feet in bounds and controlled the ball.
+New England responded with a 10-play, 75-yard drive, with Brady completing all three of his passes for 60 yards, the last one a 26-yard touchdown pass to Hogan that cut their deficit back to a field goal at 29–26.
+The Eagles followed with an 8-play, 51-yard drive featuring a 24-yard completion from Foles to Agholor on the first play, followed by a 17-yard pass to Smith to reach the New England 24-yard line.
+On the second play of the fourth quarter, Elliott kicked a 42-yard field goal to bring the score to 32–26.

-The Eagles opened the fourth quarter scoring with a Jake Elliott field goal to bring the score to 32–26.
-Brady then came back with another 75-yard drive featuring a 30-yard reception by Amendola and ending with a four-yard pass to Gronkowski, his second touchdown of the game, giving the Patriots their first lead of the game with the score at 33–32.
-On their next drive, the Eagles faced third-and-6 after two plays, but were able to keep the ball with a 7-yard catch by Ertz.
-Eventually they faced a fourth-and-1 on their own 45-yard line with 5:39 left in the game.
+Brady then came back with another 75-yard drive, featuring three consecutive passes to Amendola for 46 yards, and ending with a 4-yard touchdown pass to Gronkowski, giving the Patriots their first lead of the game, 33–32.
+On their next drive, the Eagles faced 3rd-and-6 after two plays but were able to keep the ball with a 7-yard catch by Ertz.
+Eventually, they faced a 4th-and-1 on their own 45-yard line with 5:39 left in the game.
 Deciding to go for the conversion rather than punt, Foles completed a 2-yard pass to Ertz that kept the drive alive.
-Then after a 1-yard Blount run, Foles picked up three consecutive first downs with three passes to Agholor for gains of 10, 18, and 10 yards, respectively, moving the ball to the New England 14-yard line.
+Then Foles picked up three consecutive first downs with passes to Agholor for 38 total yards, moving the ball to the New England 14-yard line.
 Following a 3-yard run by Ajayi, Foles threw an 11-yard touchdown pass to Ertz with 2:21 remaining in the game.
-The play was held up on review; Ertz lost the ball after touching the ground in the end zone, but it was determined that he established himself as a runner and maintained control of the ball as he broke the plane of the goal line.
-A failed two-point conversion left the Eagles with a 38–33 lead.
+The play was upheld on review; Ertz lost the ball after touching the ground in the end zone, but it was determined that he established himself as a runner and maintained control of the ball as he broke the plane of the goal line.
+The two-point conversion failed for the second time in the game when linebacker Kyle Van Noy broke up Foles' pass intended for Clement, keeping the Eagles' lead at 38–33.